robestu27/wasm-sandpit/readme.md

 ## My Notes

 - must "import" the wasm function in your JS before you can use it
+- what is the correct way to initialize the wasm module .. synch or async .. dealing with the promise

+### PrimeVue TreeTable

+Data shown in each row must be in a object called `data` else not shown in tree

 ## Useful Links